shambhavi-20/sp24-cse110-lab4/expose/javascript/part2.md

 1. ***What will happen at line 12 and why?
 If the code causes an error, explain why.***

-lab4-part1b-q2.png
+    Line 12 would print - 3

+    This is because var uses function scope, which means that once it is defined, it can be used anywhere inside a function.
+Because i was defined as a var in the for loop, it can then be refrenced anywhere in the function.
+There are three values in the list, so i is incremented till 2.
+The loop completes when i = 3 and so 3 is printed out.

-^^^ What will happen at line 13 and why?
-If the code causes an error, explain why. ^^^
+2. ***What will happen at line 13 and why?
+If the code causes an error, explain why.***

-lab4-part1b-q3.png
+   Line 13 would print - 150

+    This is because var uses function scope, which means that once it is defined, it can be used anywhere inside a function.
+Because discountedPrice was defined as a var inside the for loop, it can then be refrenced anywhere in the function.
+The value assigned to discountedPrice was 300*0.5 = 150.

-^^^ What will happen at line 14 and why?
-If the code causes an error, explain why. ^^^
+3. ***What will happen at line 14 and why?
+If the code causes an error, explain why.***

-lab4-part1b-q4.png
+   Line 14 would print - 150

+    This is because var uses function scope, which means that once it is defined, it can be used anywhere inside a function.
+Because finalPrice was defined as a var inside the for loop, it can then be refrenced anywhere in the function.
+The value assigned to finalPrice was (150*100)/100 = 150.

-^^^ What will this function return?
+4. ***What will this function return?
 Give a brief explanation why.
-If the code causes an error, explain why. ^^^
+If the code causes an error, explain why.***

+The function would rerurn a list of calculated discounted values because that is what was calculted using the prices list.
+All the values in discounted are based on the prices list and the input discount given. discounted would have the value '[50, 100, 150]' in the case when the function is called using discountPrices([100,200,300], 0.5), which is what is returned.

 lab4-part1b-q5.png